Part 1 was Intro.

 You likely will need business cards!
 I designed my own and had them printed.
 They are inexpensive and you will want to carry these even if you’re not doing an open studios event.
 I also make sure that they come with every sleeved or framed print I sell.

 Start a website with your work like ImageWorkx.
 You may or may not attempt to sell from it.
-I don’t since there is so much competition out there and you have to be very active.
-But it’s a great place to show work that may entice a visitor to come whereas in preview exhibits they see only a single piece.
+Before the pandemic, I didn’t since there is so much competition out there and you have to be very active.
+That made me change my mind and now it is a simple eCommerce site with a NextGen WordPress theme.
+Regardless, it’s a great place to show work that may entice a visitor to come whereas in preview exhibits they see only a single piece.
 Allow people to sign up for your mailing or email list.

 Postcards to your mailing list that should arrive just about the time the collector’s guide does.
 Here’s what mine looks like in 2019 for Art Trails.
 There are services that will print the postcard and send them out to your uploaded visitor list, charge you bulk postage and eliminate bad addresses thereby saving you money.
 You never ever touch the postcard.
 This is both good and bad: it is less work but I usually write something by hand on those headed to people who previously purchased artwork from me.
 Front is above, Back below:

 For Art Trails you provide your list to mail Collectors’ Guide (a.k.a.
 “Catalogue” for Art @ the Source and other venues).
 Art Trails in 2018 have distributed or mailed almost 55,000 of them!
 However there are soft copies for you to download along with Google maps to the studios. <LINK TO COLLECTOR’S GUIDE>